Cristhan11/Parental_Wifi/docs/NODOGSPLASH_SETUP_GUIDE.md

 This guide provides step-by-step instructions for installing and configuring NoDogSplash on your Raspberry Pi 4B running Raspberry Pi OS Lite (64-bit).
 NoDogSplash is the captive portal software that will intercept HTTP requests and redirect devices to our portal page when their internet time expires.

+**Note:** For the complete, verified final setup documentation, see `docs/NODOGSPLASH_SETUP.md`.
+This guide provides the installation steps, while the setup doc provides the complete working configuration.

 ## Prerequisites

 Before starting, ensure you have: